Rakeshgurugubelli/DevOps_realtime_task/Kubernetes/RBAC_Readme.md

 Just like users need permission to access resources, service accounts do too — and that's where RBAC roles and permissions come in.

+**🔧 Step-by-Step: RBAC with Certificate Authentication**

+Step-1: Generate Private Key and CSR

+openssl genrsa -out dev-user.key 2048

+openssl req -new -key dev-user.key -out dev-user.csr -subj "/CN=dev-user/O=dev-group"

+**CN=dev-user will be the username, and O=dev-group is the group.**